Levridge-Tory/LevridgeIntegrationDocs/docs/equity-management.md

   2. Stock class type: Changing stocks into another type of stock.

 Adjustments: if there was a data entry error or, one can make adjustments.
 This field is highly auditable with several restrictions
-## D365 Finance and Operations Patronage
+## D365 Finance and Operations Equity Management
 ### Customers
 The Customer Account information includes a Membership tab for informational data.
 It does not drive functionality.
 It includes the following fields:
   - Membership Type, Patron, Membership Date, Member ID, and Legal Classification